GustavoBrites/data-engineering-zoomcamp-project/README.md

 # Steps for Project Reproduction

-**Recommendation:** Clone of the repo for easier reproduction.
-Also, I used MINGW64 in Windows 10 as Bash.
+**Recommendation:** Clone of the repo for easier reproduction and use MINGW64 in Windows 10 as Bash.

 ## Step 1
 Creation of a [Google Cloud Platform (GCP)](https://cloud.google.com/) account.